Aishwaryajadhav11/QRCode-verification-faceRecognition-attendance-system/README.md

-##Smadt attendence monitoring system using face recognition and Qr verification
+## Smart attendence monitoring system using face recognition and Qr verification